What is Custom Vision?

 Custom Vision functionality can be divided into two features.
-Image classification applies one or more labels to an image.
-Object detection is similar, but it also returns the coordinates in the image where the applied label(s) can be found.
+Image classification applies one or more labels to an entire image.
+Object detection is similar, but it returns the coordinates in the image where the applied label(s) can be found.

 The Custom Vision service is optimized to quickly recognize major differences between images, so you can start prototyping your model with a small amount of data.
 50 images per label are generally a good start.
 However, the service is not optimal for detecting subtle differences in images (for example, detecting minor cracks or dents in quality assurance scenarios).

-The Custom Vision Service is available as a set of native SDKs as well as through a web-based interface on the Custom Vision website.
+The Custom Vision Service is available as a set of native SDKs as well as through a web-based interface on the Custom Vision portal.
 You can create, test, and train a model through either interface or use both together.

 Data privacy and security